yukuku/kotlin-web-site/docs/topics/arrays.md

 [//]: # (title: Arrays)

-An array is a data structure that holds a fixed number of values of the same type.
+An array is a data structure that holds a fixed number of values of the same type or its subtypes.
 The most common type of array in Kotlin is the object-type array, represented by the [`Array`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-array/) class.
 If you need to manage primitive-type values, use the specialized classes for [primitive-type arrays](#primitive-type-arrays).